High-speed rail in Spain: Seville–Antequera

 The southern Andalusian transverse high-speed railway line is a 503.7-kilometre railway running between the cities of Huelva and Almería, passing the cities of Seville and Granada.
 The line is designed for speeds up to 250 kilometres per hour, except for the 130-kilometre Antequera–Granada and the 103-kilometre Seville–Huelva parts of the line, which are designed for speeds in excess of 300 kilometres per hour.
 A connection between Huelva and the Portuguese border is being studied.
 When finished the journey between Huelva and Almería in the new line is estimated to last 3 hours and 35 minutes.

 The first section Antequera–Granada was put in service on 26 June 2019 connecting the city of Granada to the rest of the high speed network via a branch from the Madrid–Málaga high-speed rail line.
+In March 2024 the contract to build the last remaining high-speed section of this line, bypassing Loja, was awarded.

 Construction in the 128 km section between Seville and Antequera started in 2005 under the responsibility of the Regional Government of Andalusia on a route that includes Sevilla-Santa Justa, Seville Airport, Los Alcores Tunnel, Marchena, Osuna, Pedrera and Antequera-Santa Ana.
 However, since 2013 construction works are halted due to lack of funding with platform works in the 75 km section between Marchena and Antequera to be completed at a cost of 288 million euros, but with the remaining part between Sevilla-Santa Justa and Marchena to remain incomplete.
 As of 2023 the Government of Andalusia is planning to start studies in order to find new financing possibilities and continue the project.
 Works in the section between Granada and Almería have not started yet and completion is forecast no earlier than 2030.